saadsafda/Google-clone/README.md

 ## Introduction

-This is a code repository for the corresponding video tutorial.
+This is a code repository for the corresponding Project.

-In this video, we will create a Google Clone app.
-We're going to use React and Goole Search API powered by https://rapidapi.com.
+In this Project, we will create a Google Clone app.
+We're going to use React and Google Search API powered by https://rapidapi.com.

-By the end of this video, you will become the master of working with APIs.
+By the end of this Project, you will become the master of working with APIs.

 Setup: